-- (a) Applications for Single-Parcel Water System permits shall be made to the Administrative Authority and shall contain all information that the Administrative Authority requires to achieve the purpose of this chapter.
-This application shall be made in writing and signed by the applicant or designated agent on such forms as may be prescribed by the Administrative Authority.
-A fee in an amount specified in the current Board of Supervisors fee resolution adopted pursuant to this chapter shall accompany the application. - (b) Application for the construction or modification of a Single-Parcel Water System shall include, but not be limited to, the following information: - (1) A detailed plot plan drawn to scale, prepared and signed by a California-licensed Water Well Contractor (C-57), or Pump Contactor (C-61-D21) or a California Registered Civil Engineer.
+- (a) Applications for Single-Parcel Water System single-parcel water system permits shall be made to the Administrative Authority enforcing agency and shall contain all information that the Administrative Authority enforcing agency requires to achieve the purpose of this chapter.
+This application shall be made in writing and signed by the applicant or designated agent on such forms as may be prescribed by the Administrative Authority enforcing agency.
+A fee in an amount specified in the current Board of Supervisors beard of supervisors fee resolution adopted pursuant to this chapter shall accompany the application. - (b) Application for the construction or modification of a Single-Parcel Water System single-parcel domestic water system shall include, but not be limited to, the following information: - (1) A detailed plot plan drawn to scale, prepared and signed by a California-licensed Water Well Contractor (C-57), or Pump Contactor (C-61-D21) or a California Registered Civil Engineer an approved water system designer.
+An approved designer is a C-57 California water well contractor, a C-61 California pump contractor or a California registered civil engineer.
 Such person's licenses/registrations shall be active and in good standing with the appropriate state licensing or registration board.
-The plot plan shall show the following items: - (A) Location and elevation of all existing and proposed domestic water system components; water source; treatment and treatment wastewater discharge facilities; storage tank, pumping and pressurization equipment; distribution piping; water connection; irrigation connection; and cross-connection devices; - (B) Location of all potential sources of contamination within two hundred feet of the water source, existing or proposed water system; treatment works; tanks or pipelines located above or below ground, containing, carrying or disposing of storm drain water, sewage (graywater or blackwater), industrial or hazardous waste, hazardous materials, or petroleum products; and solid waste or any animal/fowl enclosures such as pens or paddocks; - (C) Property lines; - (D) Existing and proposed easements for property access, utilities and for water and sewer facilities; - (E) Existing and proposed structures; - (F) A north arrow for orientation; - (2) A schematic diagram prepared and signed by the designing contractor or engineer, showing detailed information for the proposed Single-Parcel Water System components including source, treatment, treatment wastewater discharge, pumping and pressurization, storage, distribution, water connection and cross-connection prevention facilities and associated piping and fittings; - (3) Source yield test report for each proposed water source, prepared and signed by an approved source tester as specified in section 34B-18 of this chapter.
-This test shall have been conducted and reported in accordance with the requirements set forth in section 34B-18 of this chapter and performed within five years from the date of application;
+The plot plan shall show the following items: - (A) Location and elevation of all existing and proposed domestic water system components; water source; treatment and treatment wastewater discharge facilities; storage tank, pumping and pressurization equipment; distribution piping; water connection; irrigation connection; and cross-connection devices. - (B) Location of all potential possible sources of contamination within two hundred feet of the water source; existing or proposed water system; treatment works; tanks or pipelines located above or below ground, containing, carrying or disposing of storm drain water, sewage (graywater or blackwater), industrial or hazardous waste, hazardous materials, or petroleum products; and solid waste or any animal/fowl enclosures such as pens, or paddocks: - (C) Property lines; - (D) Existing and proposed easements for property access, utilities and for water and sewer facilities: - (E) Existing and proposed structures; - (F) A north arrow for orientation; - (2) A schematic diagram prepared and signed by the designing contractor or engineer, an approved designer as specified in subsection (b)(1) of this section, showing detailed information for the proposed Single-Parcel Water System single-parcel domestic water system components including source, treatment, treatment wastewater discharge, pumping and pressurization, storage, distribution, water connection and cross-connection prevention facilities and associated piping and fittings; - (3) Source yield test report for each proposed water source, prepared and signed by an approved source tester as specified in section 34B-18 20 of this chapter.
+This test shall have been conducted and reported in accordance with the requirements set forth in section 34B-18_20 of this chapter and performed within five years from the date of application;